 Play a Game

-My decodable sentences come in strips and cards.
-This is because it is an easy trick to get students to reread connected text quickly and easily.
+My decodable sentences come in strips and cards - the same but different!
+An easy trick to get students to reread connected text quickly and easily.
 The use of cards and a track game instantly adds an element of fun.
 Track games and sentence cards are also great homework activities to play with a family member.

 After reading sentences, expand the sentence by using conjunctions.
 This way, you combine phonics instruction with writing instruction.
 Initially, when teaching about conjunctions, we use Post-it notes or cards with just one or two conjunctions.